INBOUND MARKETING: A HERO’S JOURNEY

 Defeating the Wicked Witch.

 In the salesman’s story, it’s the moment your customer signs on the dotted line.
-For practitioners of mass marketing, this part is often a form submission.
+For practitioners of mass marketing, this chapter is often a form submission.
 It may seem like the end of the story for some, as certain faithful allies return to the path to aid the next aspiring hero.

 Wicked Witch of the West: “You cursed brat!
 Look what you’ve done!
 I’m melting! melting!
 Oh, what a world!
 What a world!
 Who would have thought a good little girl like you could destroy my beautiful wickedness?
 Oooooh, look out!
 I’m going!
 Oooooh!
 Ooooooh!”